f3d-app/f3d/doc/user/INTERACTIONS.md

 ## Cycling Coloring

-When using the default scene, the following hotkeys let you cycle the coloring of the data:
+The following hotkeys let you cycle the coloring of the data:

 * <kbd>C</kbd>: cycle between point data and cell data - field data is not supported.
 * <kbd>S</kbd>: cycle the array available on the currently selected data in alphabetical order,